sdkottegoda/micro-integrator/examples/getting-started/README.md

    ```
    will create the file 'order-processCompositeApplication_1.0.0.car' in `order-process-be/order-processCompositeApplication/target` directory.

-2. Use docker cli to create the docker image with the CAPP we created.(Please note that the distribution must be built with -Ddocker.skip=false prior to this step, for the base image to be created)
+2. Use docker cli to create the docker image with the C-app we created.
+(Please note that the distribution must be built with -Ddocker.skip=false prior to this step, for the base image to be created)

+    **note:-** If you need to skip the deployment in docker, you can directly deploy the services locally as explained in the section, [Local Deployment.](#local-deployment)
    ```
    $ docker build -t wso2/mi-order-process-be .
    ```